William Thurston

 William Paul Thurston (October 30, 1946 – August 21, 2012) was an American mathematician.
 He was a pioneer in the field of low-dimensional topology and was awarded the Fields Medal in 1982 for his contributions to the study of 3-manifolds.

 Thurston was a professor of mathematics at Princeton University, University of California, Davis, and Cornell University.
 He was also a director of the Mathematical Sciences Research Institute.

 Early life and education

 William Thurston was born in Washington, D.C., to Margaret Thurston, a seamstress, and Paul Thurston, an aeronautical engineer.
 William Thurston suffered from congenital strabismus as a child, causing issues with depth perception.
 His mother worked with him as a toddler to reconstruct three-dimensional images from two-dimensional ones.

 He received his bachelor's degree from New College in 1967 as part of its inaugural class.
 For his undergraduate thesis, he developed an intuitionist foundation for topology.
+Taking advantage of New College's liberal attitude towards student living arrangements, Thurston at various times lived in a tent in nearby woods or slept in academic buildings.

-Following this, he received a doctorate in mathematics from the University of California, Berkeley under Morris Hirsch, with his thesis Foliations of Three-Manifolds which are Circle Bundles in 1972.
+Following this, he received a doctorate in mathematics from the University of California, Berkeley, under Morris Hirsch, with a thesis titled Foliations of Three-Manifolds which are Circle Bundles in 1972.